 Understandably, if you are looking to move overseas and have these concerns, you will want to focus on relocating to countries with no pet quarantine requirements.
 Well, you have come to the right place!

 Countries are classified as rabies free, rabies controlled and high rabies.
 As the UK is a rabies free country, travelling to another rabies-free country rarely requires quarantine.
 There are of course exceptions like Australia, although this is now only 10 days rather than the original 30.
 Transporting your pet to a country classed as high rabies may not require quarantine to enter but if you were to return to the UK, it is possible your pet may require a period in quarantine.

-Perhaps an obvious one, but thanks to the pet passport scheme it is possible to easily move your dog to member countries without any quarantine requirements.
+Perhaps an obvious one, but thanks to the pet passport scheme dog travel to member countries doesn’t require quarantine.
 This makes travelling internationally with a dog extremely easy, so Europe is a good choice for those looking for a relatively stress-free relocation.

 However, there is uncertainty surrounding Brexit and it is not yet clear exactly how pet travel will be affected when the UK leaves the EU.